andrewwinters5000/klimakoffer/milestone1.md

 > Beineke, D. (1991).
 Untersuchung zur Robinson-Abbildung und Vorschlag einer analytischen Abbildungsvorschrift.
 Kartographische Nachrichten, 41(3), 85-94.

-The approximation that Beineke proposes is based on a polynomial spline approximation.
+The approximation that Beineke proposes is a simple-to-evaluate algebraic formula.
 Given the computational coordinates, he defines the new coordinates of the curvilinear grid as
 \begin{align}